Blog / Marketing tips / 10 Holiday Email Marketing Ideas to Try This Year

 Subject: It’s Go Time.
 Black Friday Starts Now!

-One of the best parts about this pre-Black Friday campaign is the urgency it creates.
+One of the best parts about this Black Friday marketing campaign is the urgency it creates.
 The GIF is lively and so is the campaign’s message “GO!
 GO!
-GO!”.
+GO!”
 It sets you on a race to be the first one to get the best deals.

 The last thing worth mentioning is the tone of the email—casual and friendly.
 It feels as if your friend could have written it.
 How can you resist such a friendly offer?